VanAllen Insights

-In a recent LinkedIn poll, we saw a variety of philosophies to aircraft age.
-The overall average was 8.3 years.
+In one of our LinkedIn polls, we saw a variety of philosophies on aircraft age.
+The majority have aircraft that are no more than 10 years old, with the overall average around 8.3 years.

 Maintenance Costs

 Like a house or a car, the older an aircraft becomes, the more maintenance it requires.
-A new aircraft has various warranties like interior, paint, part/components, engine, and airframe.
-The primary driver to maintenance costs is the part/components warranty which typically expires after 5 years.
-Beyond 5 years, maintenance costs can increase 20-40% depending on the aircraft model.
+A new aircraft has various warranties, such as interior, paint, parts/components, engine, and airframe.
+Out of all of these, the primary driver of maintenance costs is the part/components warranty, which typically expires after 5 years.
+Once you pass 5 years, maintenance costs can increase 20-40% depending on the aircraft model.
+Additionally, the higher the number of flight cycles, the sooner your parts will need repair or replacement.

 Reliability and Availability